Blow Hot, Blow Cold

 Blow Hot, Blow Cold (Violenza al sole, also known as The Island) is a 1969 Italian thriller-drama film directed by Florestano Vancini.

 Plot

 A complex love story in the setting of a summer holiday in the beautiful islands off the coast of Puglia (Italy).
-Here we find two couples: an irregular but happy Italian youth pair and the other Swedish, more mature and legal.
-Gunnar Lindmark is a professor of psychology, while his wife Meret find here a reminiscent of an old extramarital love, ceased because of her lover's death.
-This crisis triggers jealousy of the professor who kills the Italian guy.
+Here we find two couples: an irregular but happy Italian pair of youths, and the other Swedish, more mature and legal.
+Gunnar Lindmark is a professor of psychology, while his wife Meret finds here a reminiscence of an old extramarital love, which ceased because of her lover's death.
+This crisis triggers jealousy in the professor, who kills the Italian guy.